 手伝って (Tetsudatte) – Help me

-手伝って (Tetsudatte) is another useful expression for asking for help in Japanese.
-Derived from the verb 手伝う (tetsudau), which means “to help” or “to assist”, this expression can be used when you need practical help with some task.
+手伝って (Tetsudatte) is another useful expression to ask for help in Japanese.
+Derived from the verb 手伝う (tetsudau), which means “to help” or “to assist”, this expression can be used when you need practical help with a task.
 For example:

 引っ越しの準備を手伝って